Heading into London with a toddler? We’ve got you covered.

 National Gallery Magic Carpet Storytelling

-The National Gallery is another world-famous London gallery that has a special offering for younger kids, namely Magic Carpet storytelling.
+The National Gallery is another world-famous central London gallery that has a special offering for younger kids, namely Magic Carpet storytelling.

 Held once a month for kids aged 2 to 5, the Magic Carpet will take your kids around some of the galleries most famous paintings and will see your storyteller weave an enthralling story around them.